Straighten Teeth at Home With Clear Aligners – Does it Really Work?

 Straighten Teeth at Home With Clear Aligners – Does it Really Work

-Are you considering the option to straighten teeth at home using clear aligners?
+Are you considering the option of straightening teeth at home using clear aligners?
 A straight smile in 6 months (or maybe a little longer) sounds appealing, right?

-So how does from home teeth straightening work and what’s the process?
+So how does at-home teeth straightening work and what’s the process?
 We’re sure you have many questions that need answering to put your mind at ease, so take a seat and enjoy the read.

 But first of all, let’s take a quick look at clear aligners, what they are, and why they’re so popular….